John-Nagle/Sky-Pirate/README.md

 # Current status:

 Chapters 1-7 of 20 are in .odt format and readable with OpenOffice or LibreOffice.
+Chapter 1 is available as a PDF file.

 If you are interested in helping, let us know, and start on a chapter not done yet.
 If you convert a chapter, submit a pull request.
 Thanks.